AdobeDocs/developers-animatesdk-docs/library_object/librar18.md

 #### Description

 Property; an array of Library Items that are not used in the document.
-This is the equivalent of the “Select Unused Items” menu item in the Library panel.
+This is the equivalent of the "Select Unused Items" menu item in the Library panel.

 #### Example